wtsi-hgi/yascp/docs/usage.md

     extra_metadata = '/path/to/extra_metadata.tsv'   //Sometimes users may want to merge extra known metadata for a pool in the h5ad files prior to qc extra_sample_metadata ="/path/to/donor_extra_metadata.tsv"  //Sometimes users may want to merge extra known metadata for a donor within pool prior to qc input_data_table = '/lustre/scratch123/hgi/teams/hgi/mo11/tmp_projects/OneK1k/onek1k_test_dataset/input.tsv' //Required!!
-This points to all the cellranger files and pool definition files. split_ad_per_bach=true //if not splitting the celltype assignment will be run on full tranche cellbender_location='' //!!!!! if cellbender is run already then can skip this by selecting  input = 'existing_cellbender' instead input = 'cellbender' existing_vireo=''
+This points to all the cellranger files and pool definition files. split_ad_per_bach=true //if not splitting the celltype assignment will be run on full dataset together
-    existing_cellsnp="" // if we have run cellsnp before we can skip this process by letting yascp capture the files genotype_input {
+    //cellbender_location='/path/to/existing/folder/nf-preprocessing/cellbender' //!!!!! uncoment and change path if already have results - if cellbender is run already then can skip this by selecting  input = 'existing_cellbender' instead input = 'cellbender' existing_cellsnp="" // if we have run cellsnp before we can skip this process by letting yascp capture the files genotype_input {
         run_with_genotype_input=true //if false do not need the genotype_input parameters.